 - No caching: don't cache this module if Conservative caching is enabled.

 Inside System > Global Configuration > System, there is a second option called "Cache Handler".
-This allows to move away from the default setting but this is harder to use.
+The default option is "File" but some plugins do all you to customize this choice.
+One popular example is Memcache.
 To use anything except the "File" option, you must have appropriate PHP extension installed.

 Option #3.
 Platform Specific Caching